Account takeover solutions and prevention strategies: A guide

 Why is account takeover protection important?

-Preventing account takeover is a must and is a multi-faceted approach, like all fraud prevention strategies.
+Preventing account takeover fraud requires a multi-faceted approach.
 Here are five suggested prevention strategies.

-Enforcing robust password policies, including the mandate for complex passwords that combine letters, numbers, and symbols and require regular updates, significantly reduces the risk of unauthorized access by making it more challenging for attackers to guess or crack passwords.
+Enforcing robust password policies, including mandating complex passwords that combine letters, numbers, and symbols, and require regular updates, significantly reduces the risk of unauthorized access by making it more challenging for attackers to guess or crack passwords.

 Implementing rate limiting on login attempts restricts the number of guesses an attacker can make within a given timeframe, significantly reducing the effectiveness of brute force attacks to crack passwords.
 This security measure deters attackers by increasing the time and effort required to breach accounts, protecting user accounts from being compromised.